MURDriverless/HuskyControl/husky_mpcc/README.md

 4. `catkin build` then `source devel/setup.bash`
 5. `rosrun husky_mpcc husky_mpcc -0 -1`

-## To test EUFS/Small track in Gazebo Simulation (Using Husky Sim)
+## To test EUFS/Small or other track in Gazebo Simulation (Using Husky Sim)
 1. Do above steps 1 to 3.
 2. Install [Husky Simulator Package](http://wiki.ros.org/husky_gazebo/Tutorials/Simulating%20Husky) and [Husky RVIZ package](http://wiki.ros.org/husky_control/Tutorials/Interfacing%20with%20Husky)
 3. Clone this package, then build it with `catkin build`
-4. Please set `<distro>` as your ROS distro version, e.g. melodic, before running `sudo cp ToMove/husky_eufs.launch /opt/ros/<distro>/share/husky_gazebo/launch`.
-5. Husky Sim can probably directly load models and world from mursim package, not sure how, so we'll do a bit of moving stuff around.
-For step 6 to 8, you may need `sudo chown -R user:group directory` to own the directories from ROOT.
-Replace user:group with your Linux user:group, directory as the folder that contains the file you need to modify.
+4. Husky Sim can probably directly load models and world from mursim package, not sure how, so we'll do a bit of moving stuff around.
+For step 5 to 7, you may need `sudo chown -R user:group directory` to own the directories from ROOT.
+Replace user:group with your Linux user:group, directory as the folder that contains the file you need to modify or folder you're moving stuff to.
-6. Add the following lines to `/opt/ros/<distro>/share/husky_gazebo/package.xml` if they are not there
+5. Add the following lines to `/opt/ros/<distro>/share/husky_gazebo/package.xml` if they are not there
 ```
   <exec_depend>gazebo_ros</exec_depend>